 18: Learn More At The National Museum Of Korea

 Go back to the stone age and see how Korea developed into the modern nation it is now.
-Dozens of rooms full of exhibitions to learn about, and interact with, Korea’s fascinating history.
+Dozens of rooms full of exhibitions to learn about, and interact with, Korea’s fascinating history at one of the largest museums in the world!

 This museum is free to enter (special exhibits have a fee) and you can spend a long time wandering this massive museum.
 Perfect for when the whole day is rained out.
 There’s also a nice cafe to check out and a well-stocked gift shop.